AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 ---
 The first Sydney Go Meetup I attended (2018) had a great talk by Dave Cheney on **compiler directives**, or **pragmas** as he called them (see [Go's hidden #pragmas](https://dave.cheney.net/2018/01/08/gos-hidden-pragmas)).

-A lot has happened to Go since then, in particular, there is a new `//go:debug` directive, and the way **build tags** work has changed.
-I'll also look at a few other things such as a subtle difference to the behaviour of `//go:nosplit` due to changes in the Go runtime.
+A lot has happened to Go since then, in particular, there is a new `//go:debug` directive, and a change to **build tags** syntax.
+I'll also look at a few other things like `//go:linkname` (which Dave omitted) and a **subtle change** to the behaviour of `//go:nosplit` due to changes in the Go runtime.

 # Background